-We seek to enlarge the scope of jumps so that the Markov chain mixes rapidly with the ease of bottom-up proposals.
-This idea is illustrated in Figures (6.b) and (6.c).
-With jumps of small scopes, the Markov chain needs more steps from a state W_A to a state W_B .
-If W_A and W_B are two distinct modes, this path will have a very small probability to occur.
-With enlarged scopes at each step, the proposal is generated over a long distance and thus the Markov chain may move between state W_A and W_B in less steps and the probability for jumping between two distinct modes increases.
+With the ease of computing proposal probabilities, we seek to enlarge the scope of some jumps so that the Markov chain mix rapidly.
+This idea is illustrated in Figures 6.(b) and 6.(c).
+With small scopes, the Markov chain needs more steps from a state W_A to a state and W_B .
+If W_A and W_B are two distinct modes (maxima), this path will have very small probability to occur.
+With enlarged scopes, at each step, the proposal is generated over a long distance and thus the Markov chain may move between state W_A and W_B in less steps and the probability for jumping between two distinct modes increases.
+By analogy, when the jump scopes are small, it is like searching in a dark space with a flashlight, and when the scope is large, it is like searching with a long range Radar.